thepirat000/Audit.NET/README.md

 Two versions of the event are saved, the initial when the scope is created, and the final when the scope is disposed.

 - **Manual:**
-The event is inserted/replaced saved when the client calls the `AuditScope.Save()` method
+The event saving (insert/replace) should be explicitly invoked by calling the `AuditScope.Save()` method.

 You can set the Creation Policy per-scope, for example to explicitly set the Creation Policy to Manual:
 ```c#